Buzzfeed’s Kiano Moju on Bridging Cultures Through FoodBy Chinyere Amobi

 Published: September 12, 2018

 Food can do so much more than just satisfy the stomach.
-In this Radiant Woman interview, we sit down with Kiano Moju, a video producer at the food-based Buzzfeed vertical Tasty.
+In this Radiant Woman interview, we sit down with Kiano Moju, a video producer at the food-based Buzzfeed vertical Tasty, which recently branched out into its own entity.
 For Kiano, food is a way to bring people together, bridge cultures, and travel through time and space.
 Raised between her grandparents’ home in Kenya and her mother’s home in Northern California, Kiano uses the improvisation of her bi-cultural background to create innovative dishes that still remind her audience of home, wherever that may be.

 Give us a little background on your cultural upbringing